bcaro/wifilightV2-doc/docs/en_US/index.md

 - if the IP address was not found because the device is not connected, give it the address: 0.0.0.0, connect it and restart the inclusion procedure.

 ### Tips:
-- if the automatic procedure does not work, go to [device learning mode ](./tuya#tocAnchor-1-12-7) and act only on the corresponding buttons of the Tuya SmartLife app.
+- if the automatic procedure does not work, go to [device learning mode ](./tuya#tocAnchor-1-12-7) and act only on the corresponding buttons of the Tuya Smartlife app.
 If other buttons are used, the plugin will create duplicates of the orders created via the Tuya cloud.
 - in general, orders can be created manually or in learning mode
 - the min and the max of a numerical value are reported from the cloud.
 The plugin calibrates the info and numeric commands from 0 to 100.
 As needed, modify the #slider# and #value# parameters as well as the Jeedom min and max.